ShacharGrauman/nodejs-course/PITCHME.md

 And test with ab numbers matching your children

-See how performance is degradating
+See how performance is degradating as you keep forking more children then available CPUs

 ---
 #### @color[#e49436](Clustering & Worker Threads)